FedericoBustaffa/obsidian/notes/ai_fundamentals/planning.md

 ## Algorithms for Planning

-In order to find an actual plan, typically we can start from a declarative representation, and it's possible to proceed in two ways:
+In order to find an actual plan, typically we can start from a declarative representation, and it's possible to proceed in two ways: _forward_ or _backward_.

-- **Forward**: the start is the initial state, then it's necessary to **unify** the current state agains the preconditions of each action schema to find the _applicable_ actions.
+In the **forward** case the start is the initial state, then it's necessary to **unify** the current state agains the preconditions of each action schema to find the _applicable_ actions.
 Then, by applying each resulting substitution, is possible to get a ground action that we can apply.

-- **Backward**: the start is the goal state and considering **relevant actions**
+In the **backward** the start is the goal state and considering **relevant actions**, we can say that, their effect _unifies_ with one of the goal's literals and none of its effects negates any part of the goal.
+Applying any relevant until the initial state is reached.

+As many backward approaches the branching factor is reduced, because only relevant actions are considered (DFS-like), while the forward approach goes on until the goal state is reached (BFS-like).

+## Heuristics

+Even for planning algorithms is possible to design **heuristics** by thinking about exact solutions for relaxed problems.

+For example we can use the **ignore precondition heuristic**, that assumes that every action is applicable (drop preconditions).
+From each action's effect keep only literals present in the goal.
+Find the minimum number of actions needed such that the union of the actions' effects satisfy the goal.
+This is an _admissible_ heuristic that leads to a _greedy_ algorithm for an approximate solution.

+Another is the **ignore delete list heuristic** that removes negative literals from actions' effect.
+This allows to make monotonic steps towards the goal since no action can undo previous steps.

 ## References